 This approach is superior to distributed VPN technology because Teleport is application-aware.
 Enforcing security on a higher level of the OSI model adheres to the principles of Zero Trust, where networks, including VPNs, are considered inherently untrustworthy.
 Being application-aware allows Teleport to provide more flexibility for configuring role-based access control and implement rich audit logging.

 The underlying technology behind this is reverse tunnels.
-A reverse tunnel is a secure connection established by a remote site into a Teleport cluster via the cluster’s proxy.
+A reverse tunnel is a secure connection established by an edge site into a Teleport cluster via the cluster's proxy.

 There are two types of reverse tunnels:

 A reverse tunnel between a remote node and a Teleport cluster.

 A reverse tunnel between two Teleport clusters.
 Such clusters are called Trusted Clusters.

 Let’s look into each type in more detail.

 Connecting Remote Nodes